 So, after 10 days and a few false alarms, an emergency room visit, and a spinal tap for confirmation, I can yell, "clear!"

 Apparently symptoms of dehydration are similar to those of a cancer relapse.
 Who knew?

 Addie celebrated by jumping back into the kick-off scrimmage, which he enjoyed as he gloated with pride at his bruises that I couldn't say anything about, since his platelets were "killer."

+Recently, Addie was named a Top 50 Semifinalist of the High School Football Rudy Awards.
 The program honors players who demonstrate character, courage, contribution and commitment, the exemplary values of football legend Daniel "Rudy" Ruettiger, inspirational figure of the classic football film, Rudy.
 A "Fan Favorite" will be determined 100% by fan voting.